websightful/django-paddle-subscriptions-docs/src/index.md

 At your Django website, fetch all data from Paddle, create subscription plans, and attach the prices to the subscription plans accordingly.

-Test these workflows:
+Check these workflows:

-- Pricing ➔ Subscription ➔ Registration ➔ Billing history
+- Pricing ➔ Subscription ➔ Signup ➔ Billing history
-- Registration ➔ Pricing ➔ Subscription ➔ Billing history
+- Signup ➔ Pricing ➔ Subscription ➔ Billing history
 - Pausing subscription ➔ Resuming subscription ➔ Cancelling subscription
 - Pausing subscription ➔ Cancelling subscription